AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 .. index:: Outside_References_From_Subprograms

-Within a subprogram body or an expression function flag any identifier that denotes a data object declared outside this body.
-In case of bodies of generic subprograms or subprograms declared in generic packages, this also includes references to generic formal objects.
-If a referenced object is global, such a reference is not flagged.
+Within a subprogram body or an expression function flag any identifier that denotes a non global data object declared outside this body.

-Any reference to a formal object (it can be only in a body of a formal subprogram or a subprogram declared in a generic body) is considered as outside reference (and therefore is flagged) because in any instantiation it will be replaced by the reference to an entity that in no case can be declared in the subprogram body being checked.
+This rule analyzes generic instantiations and ignores generic packages to avoid flagging all references to formal objects.

 This rule has no parameters.

 .. rubric:: Example

 .. code-block:: ada
-   :emphasize-lines: 4
+   :emphasize-lines: 6

+   procedure Enclosing is
       Var : Integer;

       procedure Proc (I : in out Integer) is begin
          I := I + Var;      --  FLAG

 .. _Overly_Nested_Control_Structures: